 At a very practical level when you only have one working arm, this makes things challenging.
 But I have always been quite a logical person and this has given me patience and determination.
 A lot of the work is challenging.
 Doing that in a measured way, with patience, playing a long game, if you like, are things I consider to be my strengths.

 Pretty much everyone comes to work to do a good job.
-So it makes me much more mindful of focusing on peoples strengths rather than making judgements about my perceptions of peoples weaknesses.
+So it makes me much more mindful of focusing on people’s strengths rather than making judgments about my perceptions of people’s weaknesses.